uselessvevo/pie-audio/README.md

-## CloudyFF - An experimental audio/video converter
+## CloudyFF App - A GUI for an experimental audio/video converter

 Before the start:
 * Install poetry and all dependencies